neumino/neumino.github.io/movies.md

-### Darbar
+### Like a Boss
-*Released on 2020-01-09, vote average 3*
+*Released on 2020-01-09, vote average 10*

-A police officer on a chase to hunt down a dreaded gangster for fulfilling his own secret agenda.
+Two female friends with very different ideals decide to start a beauty company together.
+One is more practical, while the other wants to earn her fortune and live a lavish lifestyle.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/1JlLi9pDaJE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/9ESkyRFEso4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>